Radon-Games/Radon-Games/README.md

 npm run start
 ```

-The default place for the website is `http://localhost:3000`, but this can be changed in `config.json`.
+The default place for the website is `http://localhost:443`, but this can be changed in `config.json`.

 ## Config
 ```
 {
-  "port": 3000,  // The port the website will run on.
+  "port": 443, // The port the website will run on.
-  "gameProxy": false, // If true, the website will proxy games to the backend server.
+  "gameProxy": true, // If true, the website will proxy games to the backend server.
+  "minify": true,
   "rateLimit": {
     "enabled": false, // If true the server will limit requests to the specified rate.
     "maxRequests": 100, // The maximum number of requests allowed per 'timeWindow'.